Overview

 Description

-Shopify, Inc. engages in the cloud-based commerce platform designed for small and medium-sized businesses.
-Its software is used by merchants to run business across all sales channels, including web, tablet and mobile storefronts, social media storefronts, and brick-and-mortar, and pop-up shops.
-The firm's platform provides merchants with a single view of business and customers and enables them to manage products and inventory, process orders and payments, build customer relationships and leverage analytics and reporting.
-It focuses on merchant and subscription solutions.
+Shopify, Inc. is a global commerce company that provides essential internet infrastructure for commerce, offering trusted tools to start, scale, market, and run a retail business of any size.
+The Company's software enables merchants to run their business across all of their sales channels, including web and mobile storefronts, physical retail locations, social media storefronts and marketplaces.
+The Shopify platform provides merchants with a single view of their business across all of their sales channels and enables them to manage products and inventory, process orders and payments, fulfill and ship orders, build customer relationships, source products, leverage analytics and reporting and access financing, all from one integrated back office.
 The company was founded on September 28, 2004 and is headquartered in Ottawa, Canada.

 Finance Specialty Finance and Services Specialty Finance Canada